 Drivers with Disabilities in Georgia

-- Special permanent parking permit for disabled drivers in specially equipped vehicles: free
+- Special permanent parking permit for disabled drivers in specially equipped vehicles.

 Whether you apply for a temporary or permanent permit depends on the nature of your disability.
-Your doctor must complete a portion of the application certifying your disability and whether it is temporary or permanent.
+Your doctor must complete a portion of the Disabled Person's Parking Affidavit (Form MV-9D) certifying your disability and whether it is temporary or permanent.

-When your application is complete and notarized, take it to your county tag office.
+When your application is complete and notarized, you can take it to your local Georgia county tag office.